losaposta/ubuntuism/README.md

 		box-shadow: 0px 0px 36px #000;
 	}</pre>

-	f.
 	Let's give the primary header a nice grey gradient background and rounded corners to match the body
 	<pre>
 	#header {
 		background:#333;